Guide to Cocaine Overdose: Signs, Effects, & Treatment

 Can You Overdose on Cocaine?

-As soon as cocaine enters your system, the substance works on the pleasure centers of your brain, causing an increase in dopamine release.
-By trying to chase and maintain this feeling of euphoria, you increase your risk of overdosing.
+Overdosing on cocaine is always a real possibility if you engage in using the substance.
+By trying to chase and maintain the feeling of euphoria from cocaine, you increase your risk of overdosing.
 This could even occur the first time you use cocaine.

-What are the signs of cocaine overdose, then?
+So what are the symptoms of cocaine overdose?

 Cocaine Overdose Symptoms

-Look out for the following identifiable symptoms of cocaine overdose:
+Look out for the following identifiable cocaine OD symptoms:

 • High body temperature